-A student may inspect their academic transcript during normal working hours in the Registrar's Office.
-To see other records, the student must submit a written request to the Registrar, the Director of Financial Aid, the Vice Dean(s), the Associate Dean for Student Services, or their staff, as appropriate.
-A mutually convenient time will be arranged within 15 working days after receipt of the request.
+A student may inspect their academic transcript during normal working hours according to Registrar Office protocols.
+To see other education records, the student must submit the Student Records Request Form to the Registrar's Office at registrar@swlaw.edu.
+A mutually convenient time will be arranged within 15 business days after Southwestern receives the request.
 At that time, the student may examine all records in the file except for those specifically exempted by Part 99 of Title 34 of the Code of Federal Regulations.
-The student may obtain copies of any of the records available to them.
-A student may not obtain copies of another institution's transcript or letters of recommendation.
-All reasonable requests for explanations or interpretations of the records will be honored, and if inaccurate, misleading, or otherwise inappropriate data are found in the records, they will be promptly corrected or deleted.
+All reasonable requests for explanations or interpretations of the records will be honored.
+If a student believes that a record is inaccurate, misleading, or otherwise inappropriate, the student may submit a written request to the Registrar to correct the record.
 The student also has the right to insert a written explanation respecting the contents of such records into the records.

-A student may submit a written request to the Vice Dean(s) for a hearing to challenge the content of the record that they believe is misleading, inaccurate, or in violation of the student's privacy rights.
-The Vice Dean(s) will schedule such a meeting within 30 calendar days after receipt of the request and notify the student reasonably before the hearing of its date, time, and place.
-The hearing will be before a panel composed of the Vice Dean(s), the Associate Dean for Student Services, or their designated alternates, and at least one disinterested faculty member whom the Dean of Southwestern will appoint.
-None of those hearing the challenge may have a direct interest in the outcome.
+If Southwestern denies the student's request to correct a record, the student may submit a written request to the Vice Dean assigned to supervise academic programs for a hearing to challenge the content of the record that they believe is misleading, inaccurate, or violates their privacy rights.
+The Vice Dean will schedule the hearing within 30 calendar days after receiving the request and provide the student with reasonable notice of the hearing date, time, and place (which could be via Zoom).
+The hearing will be before a panel composed of the Vice Dean, the Associate Dean for Student Services, or their designated alternates, and at least one disinterested full-time faculty member appointed by the Dean.

+No one hearing the challenge may have a direct interest in the outcome.
 The student will be afforded a full and fair opportunity to present evidence relevant to the issues raised and may be assisted or represented by individuals of their choice at their own expense, including an attorney.
-The panel's decision on the correctness of the record, as determined by a majority vote, will be rendered in writing within ten calendar days after the conclusion of the hearing and will be final.
+However, no Southwestern employee may assist or represent a student at the hearing.
+The panel's decision on the correctness of the record, as determined by a majority vote, will be rendered in writing within ten calendar days after the hearing and will be final.
 This decision will be based solely upon the evidence presented at the hearing and include a summary of the evidence and the reasons for the decision.

-If Southwestern decides that the information in the files is inaccurate, misleading, or in violation of the student's privacy rights, Southwestern will amend the records accordingly and inform the student in writing.
-However, if Southwestern decides that the information is not inaccurate, misleading, or in violation of the student's privacy rights, it will inform the student of the right to place in the records a statement commenting on the information in the records or setting forth any reasons for disagreeing with Southwestern's decision.
+If the hearing panel decides that the information in the files is inaccurate, misleading, or violates the student's privacy rights, Southwestern will amend the records accordingly and inform the student in writing.
+Southwestern will endeavor to amend the records within 30 calendar days.
+However, if the hearing panel decides that the information is not inaccurate, misleading, or in violation of the student's privacy rights, it will inform the student of the right to place in the records a statement commenting on the information in the records or setting forth reasons for disagreeing with Southwestern's decision.